xtdb/xtdb/README.md

 DING - Data Ingestion for Graphs

-A mutable Clojure graph database currently sitting on top of RocksDB.
+An experimental mutable Clojure graph database currently sitting on top of RocksDB.
 Inspired by Datomic.

 ## References